Academic information in this section provides an overview of academic and student procedures and requirements.

 Use ctcLink to Access Records

-Students may use the ctcLink Student Self Service portal to view their transcripts, quarterly course schedules, grades, and similar information.
+Students may use the ctcLink Student Homepage or Mobile Dashboard to view their transcripts, quarterly course schedules, grades and similar information.

-Self-serve ctcLink kiosks are available at convenient locations on OC campuses and students may access ctcLink via any computer with an Internet connection.
+Self-serve ctcLink kiosks are available at convenient locations on Olympic College campuses and students may access ctcLink via any computer with an Internet connection.
 To view online, visit: ptprd.ctclink.us.

-Unofficial transcripts are free and may be printed from the ctcLink Student Self Service portal.
-Official transcripts may be ordered directly from the college: in-person, by letter, or online with the transcript request form: requests made directly to the college will be processed in three to five days.
-For the form, go to olympic.edu/current-students/student-records/transcripts.
-To order, submit to the Ranger Station at OC Bremerton or fax to 360-475-7202.
+Unofficial transcripts are free and may be printed from the ctcLink Student Homepage or Mobile Dashboard.
+Official transcripts may be ordered directly from the college by letter or email.
+Requests made directly to the college will be processed in 7 to 10 days.
+Visit our Transcript webpage, complete the Transcript Request Form and submit to the Registration & Records Office at email@example.com or in person at the Welcome Center, or fax to 360-475-7202.
 Information to include on the form:

 - Social security number